2015 Canadian Rugby Championship

 The 2015 Canadian Rugby Championship was the 7th season of the Canadian Rugby Championship.
-The competition took place between June 28 and July 1, 2015.
-Again, the format for the 2015 season changed with the tournament seeing a simple two stage knock-out series between the four teams taking place in Calgary, for a total of four games.
+It took place from June 28 to July 1, 2015.
+The 2015 season saw a change in format, featuring a two-stage knockout series among four teams in Calgary, totaling four games.

 The Prairie Wolf Pack beat the Ontario Blues in the final; claiming their first Canadian Rugby Championship, meaning all participating teams have now won the Championship.